Digital Experience Analytics Overview

 About Digital Experience Analytics

-Digital Experience Analytics allows brands to quantify the digital experiences of their customers by capturing moments of frustration that occur during their time on your site or app, allowing you to make improvements where needed.
+Digital Experience Analytics allows brands to quantify the digital experiences of their customers by capturing moments of frustration that occur during their time on your site, allowing you to make improvements where needed.
 The experience of individual customers across a single web browser, including the detection of 4 frustration behaviors, can be tracked on mobile web and desktop, allowing for proactive identification of issues within digital properties.

 Digital Experience Analytics is set up all in one easy-to-navigate space.
 After you collect data, you can dive into user sessions and see quantifiable points of frustration they experienced.
 In addition to a series of pre-built analyses, you can also move your data into dashboards and build reports from scratch, so you can share your insights with stakeholders across your company.